perforce/helix-authentication-extension/docs/Development.md

 reachable at `https://auth-svc.doc:3000/`, running in a container defined in the Helix Authentication Service code base.

-## Installing the Extension

-Alongside this README file there exists a JavaScript file named `hook.js` that is able to package and install the extension.
-However, it has several dependencies and can only be configured using environment variables.
-It is intended primarily for **developers** testing against a **non-production** Helix Server.
-This script is unsupported.

 ## Controlling URL open

 Setting `P4USEBROWSER` to `false` prevents the browser from opening when you